It may be called a “dishwasher,” but the handy kitchen appliance can clean a lot more than dishes.

 13. Dustpans, broom heads and vacuum attachments

-It’s the mission in life of your dustpan and broom heads to clean up your dust bunnies and spills.
+Your dustpan and broom heads are on a mission to clean up your dust bunnies and spills.
 But they’ll do their jobs better in the future if you give them a wash.

 Every once in a while, run vacuum attachments through the dishwasher, too.
 Use the top rack and a low-heat cycle if they have rubber rings or other parts inside, or if you’re just unsure.